ppy/osu-wiki/wiki/Glossary/en.md

 **As of the April 23, 2013, all members of the MAT at that time were promoted as full members of the BAT, with the MAT team decommissioned.**

-The MAT, meaning Modding Assistance Team, was a group of users experienced in modding.
+The MAT, meaning _Modding Assistance Team_, was a group of users experienced in modding.
 MAT members can mark beatmap they approve of with a bubble, noting them as worthy of further consideration by the BAT.

 ### Modder